 The world hates believers because the Christian worldview is a rejection of their fundamental belief system.
 This system demands conformity to its assumptions about reality.

 Christianity exposes the world system for its hatred of God.
 The biblical worldview stands in complete opposition to the values of our culture (Ro 12:2; 1 Pe 4:4).
 God has translated us from the “kingdom of darkness” into the “kingdom of light” (Co 1:13).
-The believer has moved from hopelessness and despair to certainty, to confidence in an eternal future.
+The believer has moved from hopelessness and despair to certainty, to confidence in an eternal future, because of Christ.

 There are two basic ways man can come to truth: (1) from himself or (2) from revelation from God.
 People hate the idea that they must depend on God to know ultimate things.
 However, the only possible way to know about God (since He is infinite) is for Him to disclose who and what He is.

 Sometimes we give the impression that it is the inconsistencies of Christians that the world hates.
-That may be true to some degree but the heart of hatred toward believers is what they believe.
+That may be true to some degree, but the heart of their hatred is aimed at what Christians believe.